 Newbury’s Conservation Commission has been active for many years.
 Members are appointed by the Select Board for three year terms.

 What is the Tucker Mountain-Newbury Town Forest Project?
-The Town of Newbury has a now-or-never opportunity to acquire two parcels of 142 acres and 493 acres on both sides of Tucker Mountain Road, including the tops of Tucker and Woodchuck Mountains, from members of the Leach family at a steeply discounted price.
-Residents of Newbury voted 135-83 in favor of the proposal at a special Town Meeting on Tuesday, September 26th.
-A citizen petition for reconsideration of that vote means that there will be a second special Town Meeting vote at 7:00 pm. on Tuesday, November 28th.
+The Town of Newbury has been offered two parcels of 142 acres and 493 acres on both sides of Tucker Mountain Road, including the tops of Tucker and Woodchuck Mountains, from members of the Leach family at a steeply discounted price.

 Why should the Town buy Tucker Mountain?
 Public ownership means the Town will take ownership of and responsibility for a wonderful, iconic asset.Town ownership will guarantee public access to the land for future generations.
 The town will be able to make decisions about its use and stewardship.
 If the Town does not acquire the properties, they will be sold on the open market and future owners may not allow, as the Leaches have, public access in the forest and to the top of Tucker Mountain.

 Check back on this site often to find ways in which you can be involved in helping with this project!

 Q&As to help answer questions you may have are located here – Tucker-Mt.-TF-Q&A-PR-Release